 As the notes indicate, some schools exempt students who meet grade-point average or class rank criteria while others require SAT or ACT scores but use them only for placement purposes or to conduct research studies.
 Please check with the school's admissions office to learn more about specific admissions requirements, particularly for international or non-traditional students.

-Sources: Barron's Profiles of American Colleges 2012; College Board 2012 College Handbook; U.S. News & World Report Best Colleges 2013 Edition; admissions office websites; news reports; email communications; and phone interviews.
+Sources: Barron's Profiles of American Colleges 2013; College Board 2013 College Handbook; U.S News & World Report Best Colleges 2014; admissions office websites; news reports; and email communications

 Note: Schools with live links to their websites and admissions offices have paid a modest fee for this service.
 Linking does not imply any form of endorsement.
 If your institution would like to participate in the live link program, please contact FairTest at (617) 477-9792 or by clicking CONTACT US above.

 The List is organized alphabetically by school - if you click the word state at the top it will re-sort itself by state.